-Figure 1.3: The electron energy distribution incident on a tungsten foil in simulation.
+Figure 1.3: The electron energy distribution incident on a tungsten foil used in the simulation that is based on the measurements shown in Figure 3.6.

-Figure 1.4: The cross-sections for different types of photon interactions with tungsten as a function of photon energy [7].
+Figure 1.4: The cross-sections for the three photon interaction types with tungsten as a function of photon energy [7].

-Using natural units, where $c \equiv 1$, the differential cross-section for pair production can be expressed as
+Using natural unit, where $c \equiv 1$, the differential cross-section for pair production can be expressed as